coding-heresy/jormungandr/README.md

 * _range type_ - the set that contains both _array types_ and _string
   types_.
 Conceptually isomorphic to the `std::ranges::range` concept from c++20, although perhaps not exactly equivalent in practice.
+* _dictionary_ - here's one thing python got right: using the name _dictionary_ instead of _map_ for collections of `(key, value)` bindings. _dictionary_ is consistent with the nomenclature used by theorists and allows _map_ to refer to what is currently called _transform_, and I strongly prefer _map_/_reduce_ to _transform_/_accumulate_.
+  * The go-to _dictionary_ container class template in Jormungandr is called `Dict`.
+This is (currently) an alias for `absl::flat_hash_map` so the interface is highly consistent with `std::unordered_map` and I don't expect that to change (i.e the implementation that `Dict` is aliased to might change at some point but it would never be backed by a structure whose interfaces depart substantially from `std::unordered_map`; those would likely not be aliased unless the original names were exceptionally obnoxious).
+  * For _dictionary_ containers that require ordered traversal, the appropriate class template is called `OrderedDict`, which is (again, currently) backed by `absl::btree_map`.
+  * As an aside, there are also `Set` and `OrderedSet` aliases with characteristics predictable by analogy to `Dict` and `OrderedDict`
+* _RPC_ - AKA _Remote Procedure Call_ this term encompasses any
+  interaction with a remote host in which each outgoing request is expected to receive a finite set of responses.
+This covers activities defined using a diverse set of protocols including HTTP and ODBC as exemplars of internet protocols and database protocols, respectively.

 # _Avant Garde_ techniques